Predictive inference for travel time on transportation networks: Proof of Lemma

 \section{Proof of Lemma \ref{thm:slln-uniform}}

 Our proof for Lemma \ref{thm:slln-uniform}, and the main part of our analysis, is organized as follows: \begin{enumerate} \item Lemma \ref{lem:ergodic-mapping} established that random rotations of the form \(Tx = x + u \pmod1\), \(u \sim \) Uniform[0,1] are equidistributing and hence ergodic in the sense of Definition \ref{def:ergodic} \item Lemma \ref{lem:random-rotations-mixing} established that random rotations are also mixing in the sense of \eqref{def:mixing-dynamical}.
-In general, irrational rotations are ergodic but not mixing. \item Lemma \ref{lem:rand-rotation-variables} established that random rotation dynamical systems are equal in distribution to random variable. \item By the supremum part in the defining of \(\alpha\)-mixing in \ref{def:alpha-mixing}, we know that \(\alpha\)-mixing systems are also mixing. \item By Lemma \ref{lem:rand-rotation-variables-mixing} we know that random rotation dynamical systems generated by \(\alpha\)-mixing random variables are equal in distribution to some \(\alpha\)-mixing random variable. \item Finally, since our established dynamical system is both \(\alpha\)-mixing and random, we utilize direct probabilistic results for mixing sequences to establish a strong law of large numbers for travel time. \end{enumerate}
+In general, irrational rotations are ergodic but not mixing. \item Lemma \ref{lem:rand-rotation-variables} established that random rotation dynamical systems are equal in distribution to a random variable. \item By the supremum part in the defining of \(\alpha\)-mixing in \ref{def:alpha-mixing}, we know that \(\alpha\)-mixing systems are also mixing. \item By Lemma \ref{lem:rand-rotation-variables-mixing} we know that random rotation dynamical systems generated by \(\alpha\)-mixing sequence of random variables are equal in distribution to some \(\alpha\)-mixing sequence of random variables. \item Lastly, since our established dynamical system is both \(\alpha\)-mixing and random, we utilize direct probabilistic results for mixing sequences to establish a strong law of large numbers for travel time. \end{enumerate}

 \begin{proof}[Proof of Manuscript Lemma \ref{thm:slln-uniform}] Our first condition is that \(\path\) is a random walk on \(G\).
-Without loss of generality, we will assume that every edge \(e\) has unit length (i.e.~\((d_{e}=1, e \in E)\)), thus, travel time becomes
+Without loss of generality, we will assume that every edge \(e\) has a unit length (i.e.~\((d_{e}=1, e \in E)\)), thus, travel time becomes